nomeata/arbtt/README.md

     $ runhaskell Setup.hs configure
     $ runhaskell Setup.hs build
     $ runhaskell Setup.hs install

+Other installation options are described in the [website](http://arbtt.nomeata.de/#install).

 You also need to make sure that `arbtt-capture` is started with your X
 session: